> Car Care

 Replacing both struts together with strut mounts will cost from $650 to $900 in an average car.
 In some cars, the wheel alignment must be performed after replacing front strut mounts or struts.
 The wheel alignment will cost $50-180 extra.

 How long do strut mounts last?
-In some cars, strut mounts can last for the lifetime of a vehicle, in others they are known to fail sooner.
-It also depends on the quality of the roads you drive.
+In some cars, strut mounts can last for the lifetime of a vehicle, while in others they are known to fail sooner.
+It also depends on the quality of the roads.
 Potholes and speed bumps can cause many parts of the suspension, including strut mounts, to wear faster.